Responsible for Maintenance: Chief Operations Officer

 Initiated by former President Clarence Maze Jr. in 1988, the College’s Asian Water Garden was inspired by Claude Monet’s Gardens in France.
 The garden was fully developed five years later in 1993 and is open to the public throughout the year.
 A quarter of the one-acre garden is underwater.
 There are two waterfalls, two Japanese-style bridges, a pier, a garden path, benches, and a cupola.
 Lotus, Iris, Cattails, Clover, Papyrus, Plantain, and Thalia are just a few of the water plants.
 Shrubs, bog plants, and beds of Daylilies, Peonies, Irises, and numerous other plants surround the pond.
 Pecan, Japanese Maples, Cherry, Maple, and Dogwood Trees encase the garden.

-Chief of Police, Campus Safety, Dispatch
+Chief of Police, Department of Campus Safety & Police, Dispatch